GermanCoding/WallboxUI/README.md

       POSTGRES_DB=<your DB name>
       POSTGRES_PASSWORD=<your DB password>
       ```
-2. **One time setup**: You need to collect the static files from django.
-Unfortunately, this currently requires a
-   working python installation with django installed.
-You need to run ``backend/manage.py collectstatic``.
-This will
-   create static files in the frontend directory, where the static file server container will pick them up.
-This only
-   has to be done when django is upgraded, or on first-time builds.
 3. Spin up containers: `docker compose up -d --build` (or docker-compose if using the standalone tool instead of the
    plugin).
     - This will (re-)build the containers and spin them up.